 In this study, eleven (11) items were used in the rubric assessment to evaluate level of student engagement.
-For each item, students were given 3 point if they showed "Exemplary" engagement, 2 point for "Proficient" and 1 point for "Partially Proficient".
-According to the average rubric engagement score during learning process, 25% of the respondent can be classified as an Exemplary, (58.3%), 16.7% as Proficient and the rest of the students were Proficient Partially.
+For each item, students were given 3 point if they showed "Exemplary" engagement, 2 point for "Proficient" and 1 point for "Partially

+Proficient".
+According to the average rubric engagement score during learning process, 25% of the respondent can be classified as an Exemplary, 58.3% as Proficient and the rest of the students were Proficient Partially as show in Figure 2.
 Detail percentage frequency student in each engagement categories as in Table 1.
-Mean average rubric engagement score = 2.08, this indicated that this group maybe classified as Proficient in terms of collaborative and cooperative engagement during their PBL activity in the learning of calculus.